odoo/documentation/content/developer/misc/other/cmdline.rst

 .. program:: odoo-bin cloc

-Odoo Cloc is a tool to count the number of relevant lines written in Python, Javascript or XML.
+Odoo Cloc is a tool to count the number of relevant lines written in Python, Javascript, CSS, SCSS, or XML.
 This can be used as a rough metric for pricing maintenance of extra modules.

 Command-line options